EyePoint Pharmaceuticals Provides Business Update and Key 2023 Clinical Timelines

 – Cash and investments of approximately $144 million as of December 31, 2022 –

 WATERTOWN, Mass., Jan.
-05, 2023 (GLOBE NEWSWIRE) -- EyePoint Pharmaceuticals, Inc. (NASDAQ: EYPT), a pharmaceutical company committed to developing and commercializing therapeutics to help improve the lives of patients with serious eye disorders, today announced a business update and key 2023 clinical timelines for its lead product candidate, EYP-1901.
+05, 2023 (GLOBE NEWSWIRE) -- EyePoint Pharmaceuticals, Inc. EYPT, a pharmaceutical company committed to developing and commercializing therapeutics to help improve the lives of patients with serious eye disorders, today announced a business update and key 2023 clinical timelines for its lead product candidate, EYP-1901.

 EYP-1901 is an investigational sustained delivery product for serious retinal diseases that uses a bioerodible Durasert® micro insert of vorolanib, a selective and patented tyrosine kinase inhibitor (TKI).
 EYP-1901 represents a potential new mechanism of action and treatment paradigm for retinal diseases by acting as an intracellular vascular endothelial growth factor (VEGF) receptor blocker, which could provide added benefits beyond the traditional large molecule anti-VEGFs.
 EYP-1901 is currently in Phase 2 clinical trials for wet age-related macular degeneration (wet AMD) and non-proliferative diabetic retinopathy (NPDR).